Modular Steel (10/10): Branded Product Systems a luxury or necessity

 half baked modular steel

-Half-baked modular steel: weakest link= 1 bolt,section deforming by its own connection,inserted component not matching
+Half-baked modular steel: weakest link= 1 bolt, section deforming by its own connection, inserted component not matching

-For manufacturers and distributors who promote this approach, selling modular steel or heavy duty applications as if it were threaded bar or standard Unistrut, it is not a question if this will end in tears but when.This however assumes that they care, which cannot be taken for granted.
+For manufacturers and distributors who promote this approach, selling modular steel or heavy duty applications as if it were threaded bar or standard Unistrut, it is not a question if this will end in tears but when.
+This however assumes that they care, which cannot be taken for granted.

 A Branded Product is not About Luxury but Accountability

-For the best part of 10 years we have been focusing on a particular type of power plant where secondary steel design is challenging, pipe temperatures are high and so are cable weights.
+For the best part of 10 years, Sikla have been focusing on a particular type of power plant where secondary steel design is challenging, pipe temperatures are high and so are cable weights.
 The first projects we supplied have undergone conversions and extensions.
 Plant operators find the name Sikla on all our components and, wherever they are in the world, they find us or at least an authorized representative.

 Design from our product system can be verified as-built, compatibility remains guaranteed and so does the product quality itself whether it is the weld or the coating.